-OFFICE HOURS: My office hours this semester will be MW 10:50-11:45am.
-You may also make an appointment to see me.
-In addition, you can stop by my office without an appointment at any time, and if I am not being pressured by other work I will make time then to answer your questions.
+OFFICE HOURS: Office hours are difficult to schedule given that all economics professors share offices while our new building is being constructed.
+You may make an appointment to see me.
+In addition, you can stop by my office without an appointment at any time, and if my office-mate is not there and I am not being pressured by other work, I will make time then to answer your questions.